dudo/rails_respond_to_pb/README.md

 alias dr="docker compose run --rm "
 ```

 After checking out the repo, run `dr bundle install` to spin up a container, and install dependencies.
 Then, run `dr rspec spec` to run the tests.
-You can also run `dr bundle exec console` for an interactive prompt that will allow you to experiment.
+You can also run `dr bundle console` for an interactive prompt that will allow you to experiment.

 To release a new version, update the version number in `version.rb`, and then run `dr bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).